 The Theodore Parker Lectures

 The Theodore Parker Lectures were inaugurated in 2014 to honor the legacy of the Rev. Theodore Parker, the 19th century minister, abolitionist, theologian, and bold proponent of social justice for whom our church is named.
-The annual lectures feature talks by clerics or theologians whose work reflects Rev. Parker’s drive to bend the arc of the moral universe toward justice.
+The annual lectures feature talks by clerics, theologians, or activists whose work reflects Rev. Parker’s drive to bend the arc of the moral universe toward justice.

 The Rev. Mariama White-Hammond, a well-known Boston minister and activist for climate justice, delivered the third Theodore Parker Lecture in November 2016.
 Her topic was “The Best Is Yet to Come: The Opportunity of the Climate Crisis.”
-You can listen to her lecture in its entirety here.
+Click HERE to listen to her lecture in its entirety.
 (Her remarks begin at 11:30.)